 At the time, I had no idea how I would set about creating that miracle growth but I was determined to prove to my sister that my hair was going to be at a length that would silence her.
 And so I went on a quest, a growing hair long quest.
 This quest has turned me into a hair guru or so I like to style myself these days.
 I was always an avid researcher on health before the challenge issued by my sister, so I decided to combine my love for a healthy lifestyle with this healthy hair quest.
 I went through an assessment of my hair care and realized three things:

-- When I was in first year university I had little spending money and a very tight budget to retouch my new hair growth.
-I had to stretch my relaxer for up to sixteen weeks because of financial constraints, but interestingly my hair seemed to be in better health with the long stretches.
+When I was in first year university I had little spending money and a very tight budget to retouch my new hair growth.
+I had to stretch my relaxer for up to sixteen weeks because of financial constraints, but interestingly my hair seemed to be in better healthy.

 And there laid the foundations to my hair growth philosophy, unknowingly I was doing all the right things when I was younger and didn’t even know it.
 Ironically, when I started working and living on my own, I did what everybody else was doing.
 I used a load of products and listened to my ill-informed hair dresser.